UGA Bulletin Logo

 Course Description

-An exploration of the theology of sex and marriage in Christianity from the patristic period to the contemporary church.
+An exploration of sexual ethics in Christianity from the patristic period to the contemporary church.

 Additional Requirements for Graduate Students: